SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 ### Architecture Principles
 The underlying resources of the platform products and services are unified, and the NAT gateway instance is the primary and standby high-availability cluster architecture, which can automatically fail over the NAT gateway and improve the availability of SNAT and DNAT services.
 At the same time, combined with the public IP address, SNAT and DNAT proxies are provided according to the NAT configuration for tenant virtual resources.

-At the product level, tenants apply for a NAT gateway, specify the subnets that the NAT gateway can allow communication on, and bind [Internet IP] to enable virtual machines under multiple subnets to communicate with the Internet or the physical network of IDC data centers, as follows:
+At the product level, tenants apply for a NAT gateway, specify the subnets that the NAT gateway can allow communication on, and bind [External IP] to enable virtual machines under multiple subnets to communicate with the Internet or the physical network of IDC data centers, as follows:

 ![1](/assets/images/product-functional-architecture-14.jpg)

 - The platform supports using a NAT gateway for multi-subnet VMs with the same VPC to access the internet or IDC data center network.
 - When a virtual machine in multiple subnets that is not bound to a public IP address is associated with a NAT gateway, the platform automatically issues routes to the Internet in the virtual machine.
-- The virtual machine transmits data accessing the Internet to the bound Internet IP address through the NAT gateway through the routed route.
+- The virtual machine transmits data accessing the Internet to the bound External IP address through the NAT gateway through the routed route.
 - The data transmitted to the external IP address sends packets to the physical switch through the platform OVS and physical NIC to complete the data SNAT communication.
 - When the external network needs to access virtual machine services in a VPC, you can use NAT gateway port forwarding to enable the Internet or IDC physical network to access VPC intranet services through the IP + port bound to the NAT gateway.